Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 - When you need a dynamic conversion, always obtain the current exchange rates.

-- Install unit conversion in the quote so that you can add units and currencies and then use them simultaneously on your dashboard.
+- Install unit conversion in the quote so you can add units and currencies, then use them simultaneously on your dashboard.

 Step 3: Visualizing With a Gold Price Chart API